-15. Press > once to scroll to Function 7 - "MAX OUTDOOR TEMP".
+15. Press > once to scroll to Function 7 - "MAX OUTDOOR

+TEMP".
 This function is the third step to setting your outdoor reset curve.
 Enter your system's maximum outdoor temperature value.
 To adjust the value, press ENTER and the factory default of 68°F will start to blink.
-Use \land and \lor to adjust to your designed temperature.
+Use ^ and v to adjust to your designed temperature.
 To store the new value press ENTER.

 16. Press > once to scroll to Function 8 - "MIN SUPPLY TEMP".
 This function is the final step to setting your outdoor reset curve.
 Enter your system's hydronic heating module minimum supply temperature value.
 To adjust the value, press ENTER and the factory default of 120°F will start to blink.
 Use ^ and v to adjust to your designed temperature.
-However, the control is programmed with factory defaults that may To store the new value press ENTER.
+To store the new value press ENTER.